 A seating system based on modular setting and a lot of extra parts which allows for a variety of possibilities.
 Fat Tony is very flexible in use, it can be placed anywhere in the house, and also it can be altered to everyday requirements.

 The spatial concept which revolutionized the bathroom design, by bringing to light the idea of having a double washbasin in a standalone installation within the bathroom.

-Products can sometime mimic the buildings designed by the architect, such as the Lo Glo in the Vitra museum that was inspired from the architect’s Lazika Pier project.
+Products can sometimes mimic the buildings designed by the architect, such as the Lo Glo in the Vitra museum that was inspired by the architect’s Lazika Pier project.
 Both the cases have foreign objects which seem to be devoid of purpose: when the Lo Glo illuminates it brings its function known.